lesleycw/f5xc-lab-101/lab1.rst

 ===================================

-During this lab you will be introduced to creating a WAF policy in F5 Distributed Cloud and using that policy to protect your lab resource that is a "Public Endpoint" in Azure (webserver with an EIP).
+During this lab you will be introduced to creating a WAF policy in F5 Distributed Cloud and using that policy to protect your lab resource that is a **Public Endpoint** in Azure (webserver with an PIP).

 Task 1.
 Create WAF Policy
 -------------------------